espressif/esp-hosted/README.md

 > #### ESP-Hosted-NG
 >
-> :warning: Your current branch doesn't have this variant
+> :warning: Your current branch doesn't have this variant \
+>This variant is available in <a href="https://github.com/espressif/esp-hosted" target="_blank" rel="noopener">master</a> branch on <a href="https://github.com/espressif/esp-hosted" target="_blank" rel="noopener">github repository</a>.

-> This is a Next-Generation ESP-Hosted specifically designed for a sophisticated hosts that run Linux operating system.
-This variant of the solution takes more standard approach while providing a network interface to the host.
-This allows usage of standard Wi-Fi applications such as wpa_supplicant to be used with ESP chipsets.
+>This is the Next-Generation ESP-Hosted solution specifically designed for hosts that run Linux operating system.
+This variant of the solution takes a standard approach while providing a network interface to the host.
+This allows usage of standard Wi-Fi applications such as wpa_supplicant to be used with ESP SoCs/modules.

->
-> This solution offers following:
+>This solution offers following:

-> * 802.11 network interface which is a standard Wi-Fi interface on Linux host
+>* 802.11 network interface which is a standard Wi-Fi interface on Linux host
-> * Configuration of Wi-Fi is supported through standard cfg80211 interface of Linux
+>* Configuration of Wi-Fi is supported through standard cfg80211 interface of Linux
-> * A standard HCI interface
+>* A standard HCI interface

-> This variant is available in <a href="https://github.com/espressif/esp-hosted/tree/ESP-Hosted_MCU_Host" target="_blank" rel="noopener">master</a> branch on <a href="https://github.com/espressif/esp-hosted" target="_blank" rel="noopener">github repository</a>.

 ---